sftcd/tlspad/README.md

 I've started that.
 It'll need a couple of iterations.
 Next up in terms of things to play about with (other than just tidying code) are:

-- did the re-hit note up/down thing and now get loads of arpeggio-like things, not right still - maybe bump by some other interval (there's a TODO in ``avoid2keypresses``)

-- added first playing with velocity/loudness changes
-     - "midloud" to vary velocity between min and max based on sine of where we are in the overall tune (so max about the middle)

-- added another ensemble (mapping of midi channels to instrumennts); not as much difference as expected but more playing to be done

 - note length/freq currently chosen via a simple normalisation (basically percent between min and mix) but I seem to see lots of sessions with v. few packet sizes which means I get